atomextranova/Leetcode-Solutions-C-/README.md

 # Leetcode-Solutions-C-
 Leetcode accepted C++ solutions.
 For each problem, multiple solutions might be provided.
+Larger number after the method name indicates that method has better performance (in time or space or both) than methods with smaller numbers after their names.

 ## Array